-The European Fund for Strategic Investments (EFSI) can contribute to meeting the social objectives of the Europe 2020 Strategy (notably inclusive growth) by supporting social entrepreneurship and other areas of the social economy.
+The European Fund for Strategic Investments (EFSI) can contribute to meeting the social objectives of the Europe 2020 Strategy (notably inclusive growth) through support to social entrepreneurship and other areas of the social economy.

-In line with the skills agenda, specific action to focus upon increasing skills investment in SMEs could be developed to fit under the SME window of the EFSI.
-This includes investing in future talent by opening up new opportunities for apprenticeships for young people and by deploying the existing EaSI programme - Employment and Social Innovation - that targets vulnerable groups.
+In line with the skills agenda, specific action to focus upon increasing skills investment in SMEs (e.g.investing in future talent by opening up new opportunities for apprenticeship places for young people, including social impact investment, and by deploying the existing EaSI programme - Employment and Social Innovation - targeting vulnerable groups) could be developed to fit under the SME window of the EFSI.